tyseer2335/forecast-ai/forecast-ai/DEVELOPER-README.md

   - Employs **Selenium** to scrape content from websites when necessary, extracting full text, titles, and metadata.
 This works well locally, but for production, we use **Lambdatest** to run the selenium tests on the cloud.
 Docker can be used as well, however, we found that Lambdatest is faster and more efficient.
 Currently, as requested, we are disabling the use of Selenium in the backend, but it can be enabled by setting the `USE_SELENIUM_TRUE_OR_FALSE` environment variable to `true`.

-  - We use WHITELIST in the prompt.py to filter out the websites that we want to scrape the content from.
+  - We use BLACKLIST in the prompt.py to filter out the websites that we don't want to scrape the content from.
 This is to ensure that we only scrape the content from the websites that we trust and that we know are reliable.
 For example, as requested, for demo purpose, we disabled, X, Facebook, and other websites that we do not want to scrape the content from, along with disabling the use of Selenium.

   - If config for USE_SELENIUM_TRUE_OR_FALSE is set to false, we use html2text and beutifulsoup to scrape the content from the website.
 This ensure faster and more efficient scraping of the content.